 The compensation guidelines in this current edition are far more granular and specific than the previous edition.

 We have embedded the full book of guidelines below and depending on where you were injured, you can find these sections within the body of the embedded pdf document below;

 1. Head Injuries

 2. Neck Injuries

 5. Lower limb Injuries

 6. Bodily Injuries

-IF YOU NEED FURTHER INFORMATION, YOU CAN CONTACT OUR EXPERT TEAM OF PERSONAL INJURY SOLICITORS AT 01-8272888 OR USE THE ENQUIRY FORM HERE.
+IF YOU NEED FURTHER INFORMATION, YOU CAN CONTACT OUR EXPERT TEAM OF PERSONAL INJURY SOLICITORS IN BLANCHARDSTOWN AT 01-8272888 OR USE THE ENQUIRY FORM HERE.

 INDEPENDENT GOOGLE CLIENT REVIEWS

 Anthony Carmody is a qualified solicitor with over 20 years’ experience in leading Dublin law firms.
 Anthony has specialised in the area of defending personal injury claims representing Insurance companies and Local Authorities, as well as undertaking claimant cases.